IIMarch/tiny-face-mxnet/README.md

 ### Pretrained weights

-This is an intermediate pretrained weights which trained by myself.
+This is an intermediate pretrained weight which trained by myself.
 [BaiduYun](https://pan.baidu.com/s/1pLHXE1l)

 ### Citing